ibm-ecosystem-engineering/Watson-NLP/Init-Container/readme.md

 # Running Pretrained Watson NLP Models on Kubernetes or OpenShift

-In this tutorial, you will run Watson NLP pretrained models on a Kubernetes or OpenShift cluster.
+In this tutorial, you will serve Watson NLP pretrained models on a Kubernetes or OpenShift cluster.

 One possible approach to doing this is to build a standalone container image that packages the Watson NLP Runtime together with the models.
 This approach is the topic of another tutorial.
 An advantage of a standalone container is that the same image can be run using Docker, a cloud container service, as well as Kubernetes or OpenShift.